Students Check Out Enviro Events

 Read more

-chamberlain ’26 studies cougar conservation
+chamberlin ’26 studies cougar conservation

 Every year, the Bailey COE awards fellowships to fund research opportunities for Wesleyan students across all majors and class years.
 Most recently, the COE awarded nearly 40 summer fellowships.
-One of those fellows, Milo Chamberlain ’26, is a junior majoring in environmental studies and government.
+One of those fellows, Milo Chamberlin ’26, is a junior majoring in environmental studies and government.
 He called in to the Bailey COE from his semester abroad in Arusha, Tanzania, to tell us about his summer researching a subpopulation of the endangered North American cougar on a potential development site in Los Angeles’s Verdugo Mountains.

 Read more